 The ability to act on enquiries by extracting intent and variables from a conversation means that a conversational IVR system has the potential to work through customer enquiries, field/re-route calls effectively and enrich customer support over telephony channels.

 The IVR systems have been around for nearly five decades now.
-The technology’s commercial application was rolled out in 1973 and has 1000s of present day implementations.
+The technology’s commercial application was rolled out in 1973 and has 1000s of present-day implementations.

 In its simple guise, IVRs are a touch-tone input and voice output system.
 Pre-recorded messages prompted callers to put in their request by pressing keys on a phone.
 Unfortunately although advanced at the time, the large menus, numerous options, and using the same handset to key in inputs and listen to the voice prompts makes the experience cumbersome and not really fit for purpose when providing modern customer support.

 Whereas traditional IVR systems had speech recognition technology to handle simple voice commands such as “yes” or “no,” conversational IVR allows people to communicate their inquiries in more complete phrases via a natural language understanding.
-Callers can describe questions or concerns in their own words which is then matched to an intent by natural language understanding.
+Callers can describe questions or concerns in their own words which are then matched to intent by natural language understanding.

-Systems can also leverage advanced metrics such as sentiment to streamline conversations and improve customer experience with more human-like interaction.
+Systems can also leverage advanced metrics such as sentiment to streamline conversations and improve customer experience with a more human-like interaction.

 Bigger organisations fielding large volumes of calls are likely to benefit the most from conversational IVR.
-However if you experience spikes in demand and your agents struggle with timely answers to some of the calls they handle in peak times then a conversational IVR system may bring a ROI sooner than you expect.
+However, if you experience spikes in demand and your agent’s struggle with timely answers to some of the calls they handle in peak times then a conversational IVR system may bring a ROI sooner than you expect.

-Anywhere that there is repeat demand for a specific customer enquiry could mean that the intelligent use of conversational IVR could remove a business pain point, impacting call centre and customer service staff positively.
+Anywhere that there is repeat demand for a specific customer enquiry could mean that the intelligent use of conversational IVR could remove a business pain point, impacting call center and customer service staff positively.